-And that’s where B.E.G.IN comes in.
-B.E.G.IN is the name of a start-up network in Bremen and Bremerhaven supported by 15 institutions that work together to provide consultancy services and assistance with funding and finance.
+And that’s where the Starthaus Bremen and Bremerhaven come in.
+Starthaus is the name of a start-up network in Bremen and Bremerhaven and a one-stop agency that provides consultancy services and assistance with funding and finance.
 Anyone who has a business idea can seek no-obligation advice, get help with applications and access to authorities, or be referred to experts on matters relating to starting a new business.

 One of these experts is Kai Sander, head of the regional development department at the development bank for Bremen and Bremerhaven (Bremer Aufbau-Bank GmbH, or BAB).
 “The two things most entrepreneurs lack are funding and experience.
-We give them a helping hand with micro-credit and development loans, but passing on advice and information is equally important, and that’s why we have the BRUT programme.”
-The Bremen funding programme for business start-ups (BRUT) is a one-year programme that provides support to new businesses.
+We give them a helping hand with micro-credit and development loans, but passing on advice and information is equally important, and that’s why we have the Starthaus coaching programme (BRUT).”
+This is a one-year programme that provides support to new businesses.
 As well as financial assistance, new business owners receive coaching in business economics, business development, sales and business planning.
 Knowledge that is often more valuable than any amount of cash.